-Surgent CPA Review (formerly Surgent-Kolar CPA Review) is a relatively new brand name, but their founders, Jack Surgent and Liz Kolar, are both well respected veterans in the industry.
+Surgent CPA Review (formerly Surgent-Kolar CPA Review) is a relatively new brand, but their founders, Jack Surgent and Liz Kolar, are both well-respected veterans in the industry.

 What’s special about Surgent CPA is its adaptive learning course.
 It’s a system that feeds students questions based on their weaker areas.
-According to Surgent, their students can use this tool to reduce the prep time to less than 100 hours, and at the same time maintain an overall 89.7% pass rate among their student pool.
+According to Surgent, their students can use this tool to lower prep time to less than 100 hours, and at the same time, contribute to the overall 89.7% pass rate of their student pool.

 - Short lectures.
 Excellent choice for those who hate long lectures as much as I do.
 Each lecture is 10-20 minutes.
-Lecturer Liz Kolar won awards such as PICPA Outstanding Educator of the Year.
+Lecturer Liz Kolar has won awards such as PICPA’s Outstanding Educator of the Year.

-- The amazing Adaptive Learning Technology.
-As described above.
+- Amazing adaptive learning technology.
 Super efficient for first-time candidates and a godsend for retakers.

 - One of the most affordable.
 The pricing remains to be a more affordable option, especially if you utilize the discount code on this site.

-- Better suited for PC-based learner.
+- Better suited for the PC-based learner.
 Since everything is delivered online, if you are a type of learner who needs “live support” (a real person to explain something to you, either in person or over the phone), or if you are accustomed to highlighting and circling terms or taking notes on the side of the textbooks, then Surgent CPA may not fit your learning style.

-If budget isn’t too tight, Surgent has all the goodies — great lecturer, adaptive learning, online tracking, free trial and pass guarantee — all in one nice package.
+If your budget isn’t too tight, Surgent has all the goodies — a great lecturer, adaptive learning, online tracking, free trial, and pass guarantee — all in one nice package.